-It is normal that everyone wants to look better and improve their health.
-That’s where most of our focus is these days.
+It’s normal that everyone wants to look better and improve their health.
+That’s where most of our focus are these days.
 We tell ourselves that we want to lose weight, develop a six pack, be more attractive, and so much more.
-Most of the time, our resolutions fall through, and we do not have enough willpower to become a better version of ourselves.
+Most of the time, our resolutions fall through, and we do not have enough willpower to become a better version of ourselves, to become emotionally strong.

-The key to making all of life’s resolutions and fixing it is by being mentally healthy.
-With mental health, you will have the proper discipline, determination, willpower, and perseverance needed to not only go along with all the goals and objectives we have set for the New Year but for all the tasks we have to do all year-round as well.
-Research also shows that people with stronger mental health would make better crucial decisions, be happier and be more comfortable in their skin.
+The key to making all of life’s resolutions and fixing it is by being emotionally strong.
+By being emotionally strong, you will have the proper discipline, determination, willpower, and perseverance needed to not only go along with all the goals and objectives we have set for the New Year but for all the tasks we have to do all year-round as well.
+Research also shows that emotionally strong people would make better crucial decisions, be happier and be more comfortable in their skin.

-Here are the 12 key points that you should keep in mind when you start developing your mental strength.
+Here are the 12 key points that you should keep in mind when you start developing your emotional strength.

 1. Spend Time On Reflection